-A wilder view: protecting osprey in Montana
+A Wilder View: Protecting Osprey in Montana

 In the meantime, the osprey parents had an empty nest in the Steinbrenner’s backyard, but they would soon regain a chick but not their own.

 “We are doing a really interesting experiment.
-Almost three weeks ago, we went up to band another chick at Kona Bridge.
+Almost three weeks ago we went up to band another chick at Kona Bridge.
 There was this poor chick that was in really bad shape.
-It had bailing twine embedded and almost cut down to the bone,” Greene told MTN News.
+It had baling twine embedded and almost cut down to the bone,” Greene told MTN News.

-“We have never done this in over 600 ospreys banded.
-With the work with the University of Montana, we have never had to come up with a foster family,” Domenech noted.
-"So now, fingers crossed, this youngster has a fresh start, and we will bring back their original chick, and the family will grow by one.”
+“We have never done this in over 600 osprey banded.
+With the work with U of M we have never had to come up with a foster family,” Domenech noted.
+"So now, fingers crossed, this youngster has a fresh start and we will bring back their original chick and the family will grow by one.”

 The new chick called Kona was expertly rehabilitated by Tanner and was ready to meet its new parents.

-Thanks to the collaborative effort of the Steinbrenner and the owner of Mowzilla, a bucket lift was placed below the nest to bring Kona to its new home, and an anxious family was watching their newest member be placed in the nest.
+Thanks to the collaborative effort of the Steinbrenner's and the owner of Mowzilla, a bucket lift was placed below the nest to bring Kona to its new home and an anxious family was watching their newest member be placed in the nest.

 “We heard these nice low vocalizations but clearly non-hostile.
 It was a feel-good sound,” Greene added.

-A week after Kona’s success, Macclay was ready to be released and join its adopted sibling.
-Domenech met up with Tanner to prepare it for release and transport it back to Steinbrenner’s nest.
+A week after Kona’s success Macclay was ready to be released and join its adopted sibling.
+Domenech met up with Tanner to prepare it for release and transport it back to the Steinbrenner’s nest.

 Macclay was processed and banded to identify and keep track of the chick.
 During this, a call came in about an injured bald eagle.

-Greene then met Domenech back at the Steinbrenner's, each with an osprey in their vehicle -- one to be released and rehabilitated.
+Greene then met Domenech back at the Steinbrenner's, each with an osprey in their vehicle -- one to be released and one to be rehabilitated.

 Tanner’s incredible work allowed Macclay to be strong enough to fly right out of its crate.

-But as the second chick was released, a new long thread of bailing twine hung from the nest, a constant reminder of the hardships the osprey face daily.
+But as the second chick was released, a new long thread of baling twine hung from the nest a constant reminder of the hardships the osprey face on a daily basis.

-Greene had a great visual reminder of the dangers of bailing twine.
+Greene had a great visual reminder of the dangers of baling twine.

 “This is from one osprey nest.
 It keeps going and going and going,” he explained.
 “This is pretty scary.
-Ospreys, for some reason, really love bailing twine.”
+Ospreys for some reason really love baling twine.”

-The enormous piece of bailing twine was stretched out and was nearly a mile long, and that was from just one osprey nest.
+The enormous piece of baling twine was stretched out and was nearly a mile long and that was from just one osprey nest.
 “So, you can see this is a huge issue,” Greene said

-“Please, if you’ve got hay and you are feeding horses or cows, make sure you pick up your bailing twine because it’s a real problem for our ospreys here,” Greene said.
+“Please if you’ve got hay and you are feeding horses or cows make sure you pick up your baling twine because it’s a real problem for our ospreys here,” Greene said.

 What can you do to conserve ospreys?